Two-year wait for cash to help jobless in ‘levelling up’ plan because of Brexit

 Sam Avanzo Windett, deputy director of the Learning and Work Institute, said: “We face serious challenges, with people disengaging from the workforce, a widening disability employment gap, real wages falling and rising numbers of young people not in employment or full-time education.

-“Yet the government’s plans put a two year delay on funding local services in England that engage people to move into jobs, access skills training and progress in work.”
+“Yet the government’s plans put a two-year delay on funding local services in England that engage people to move into jobs, access skills, training and progress in work.”

 Stephen Timms, chair of the Commons work and pensions committee, told The Independent: “I am surprised and disappointed by this delay.”